 Although he didn’t consider himself openly political, Warhol never avoided the subject.
 During the 1960’s he even completed screen prints of Jackie and John F. Kennedy as a part of his Flash series.
 Mao, however, was Warhol’s first un-American subject of stature.
 Though Warhol knew Mao was a communist dictator who didn’t believe in creativity or individual thought, he was also aware that the ruler was a famous icon worldwide.
 Additionally, Warhol’s ultra-capitalist perspective heightened his response towards his subject.
 By painting a propagandist photograph of Mao in an array of loud, vibrant colors, Warhol individualized him.
 In a way, the series highlights Warhol’s sense of humor towards his subject; if Mao condemned unfettered art, Warhol would turn Mao into art himself.
 By doing this, Warhol altered Mao’s image in western culture.

-Mao 93 showcases the ruler in bright shades of pink, turquoise and blue.
+Mao 93 showcases the ruler in bright shades of pink, turquoise and blue, with a green and yellow face.
 Warhol’s use of pink to paint Mao’s lips gives the ruler an androgynous appearance, while messy brush strokes across the portrait defy the clean lines that characterized totalitarian propaganda.
 To this day, Mao 93 and the rest of the pieces in this series remain transgressive creations that call into question the relationship between celebrity attention and cult-like adoration.